Vanessa Bryant learnt of husband’s death via ‘RIP Kobe’ notifications

 Ms Bryant said that she has suffered severe emotional distress that has added to the trauma of losing her husband and daughter.

-According to reports, the LA county wants Ms Bryant to undergo a psychiatric exam to determine if she has actually suffered emotional distress due to the circulation of the graphic images.
+According to reports, LA County officials want Ms Bryant to undergo a psychiatric exam to determine if she has actually suffered emotional distress due to the circulation of the graphic images.

 “I don’t think it’s fair that I’m here today having to fight for accountability,” Ms Bryant said.
 “Because no one should ever have to endure this type of pain and fear of their family members.
 The pictures getting released, this is not okay,” she added in her deposition.